 WireGuard is a VPN solution.
 It claims to be faster, simpler, and leaner than other solutions like IPSec and OpenVPN.
 You can read all about it on the official homepage: https://www.wireguard.com/

 In the following sections, we're going to install WireGuard on an Amazon Lightsail virtual server and install the WireGuard Android app on a smartphone.
-This is one use case of a VPN to hide network traffic from an ISP.
-This is especially useful for mobile devices when you are connecting to public internet access points, such as hotels.
-All they see is a connection to the VPN server but nothing else.
+This is one use case of a VPN: to hide network traffic from an ISP.
+This is especially useful for mobile devices when you are connecting to public internet access points, such as in hotels.
+All they see is a connection to the VPN server, but nothing else.

 Another use case of a VPN, especially for companies, is connecting local networks of remote offices to the main company network.
-A VPN allows them to connect these two local networks over the public Internet securely.
-A company can also use a VPN for employees that work at home to allow them to connect to the internal network securely.
+A VPN allows them to connect these two local networks securely over the public internet.
+A company can also use a VPN for employees who work at home to allow them to connect to the internal network securely.

 WireGuard can be used for all these use cases.
 WireGuard runs on Linux, Windows, FreeBSD, OpenBSD, macOS, iOS, and Android.